 “You all have a pleasant evening.”
 Cleveland signed off.

 “That bastard!”
 The POTUS slammed his fist.

-Brock massaged his eyelids to prevent his tears from rolling down his face.
+Brock massaged his eyelids to prevent tears from bursting out and rolling down his face.

 Bucky slouched in dejection.
 “Sir, what should we do?”

-“Shut up, Bucky!
+“Shut the fuck up, Bucky!
 I’m not conceding that I lost an election that didn’t even happen.”

 “But sir, that would be an abuse of power.”